/108. Convert Sorted Array to Binary Search Tree

 Arrays75.3% acceptance

-Given a strictly increasing integer array arr, construct a height-balanced binary search tree (BST) from arr.
+Given a sorted integer array input_array in strictly increasing order, construct a height-balanced binary search tree (BST) from input_array.
 Return the root node of the BST.
-The BST must be height-balanced, meaning the depths of the two subtrees of every node differ by no more than 1.
-The input array is sorted in ascending order.
-The output should be the root node of the BST, represented as a TreeNode object.
+The BST should be height-balanced, meaning the depths of the two subtrees of every node differ by no more than one.
+For testing purposes, represent the tree as a level-order traversal list, where null represents missing children.

 Example 1